-Jet pilots flying at high speed and low altitude are in a tight spot.
+Jet pilots flying at high speeds and low altitudes are in a tight spot.
 The environment around them changes so quickly that they run the risk of flying in the past.
 Whatever landmark they perceive right in front of them is de-facto already behind them as soon as they act on what they just saw.
 Human perception can’t keep up.
 Pilots solve this by disregarding their immediate surroundings, focussing on what’s 5-10 seconds ahead.
 It’s a small change.
 But one that can aid decision-making in disorienting situations.
 Much like the OODA Loop, a decision-making model invented by a legendary fighter pilot.

 What Is the OODA Loop?